 Prepare and Serve the Bowls

-The pork can be made 1-2 days in advance and reheated.
-The sauce for the coleslaw can be made in advance, as well, and refrigerated, but DO NOT toss the coleslaw together until it's almost time to serve, as it will become soggy.
+- The slaw sauce can be made in advance, too.
+Refrigerate it in a mason jar, but DO NOT toss the coleslaw together until it's serving time because it will become soggy.